a-rhodes-vcu/Python-Bioinformatics/README.md

 4.Stylianou_Linkage_Cluster:
 Linkage clustering is a modified program that uses Pearson Coefficent in order perform single linkage clustering or complete linkage       clustering.
 This program uses a text file of microarray data.

+5. Karlin_Dinucleotide_Alexandrea_Stylianou.py
+This program was modified in order to implement Dr. Samuel Karlin's dinucleotide relative abundance of genomic sequence data.

+6. alexandrea_stylianou_infothreading.py
+Info threading is a program that was modified in order to evaluate possible homologs.
+A PDB file is created after a best-fit template is selected.